NU-Digital-Cultures/Trout/README.md

 # 5. Project Design Process and Reflections
 <br>
 Initial ideas that we had for our project were rather distant to the final prototype.
-Our first ideas centred around a creating a sort of informal 'complaints management' system.
-Our ideas are discussed throughout our group [meeting log](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/MeetingLog.md).
+Our first ideas centred around a creating a sort of informal 'complaints management' system or an Uber-like rating system of landlords.
+Ultimately we did not go with these ideas, however they discussed and debunked in our key [project decisions](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/KeyProjectDecisions.md).
 <br>

-All of our key project decisions that we made in relation to these meetings are documented [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/KeyProjectDecisions.md).
+These decions were made in relation to our discussions, which are captured on our [meeting log](https://github.com/NU-Digital-Cultures/Trout/blob/main/Project%20Management/MeetingLog.md).
 <br>

 Over time, we updated this [flow diagram](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Direction/ScopeOfProject.md) to capture the full scope of our project.